 - Perform in a satisfactory manner the work that is agreed upon in accepting a college work-study job.

 - Know and comply with the deadlines for application for aid.

 - Know and comply with your school's refund procedures.

 Federal Work-Study Program

-The Federal Work Study Program provides part-time employment to help needy students finance the cost of post secondary education.
+The Federal Work Study Program provides part-time employment to help students in need finance the cost of post secondary education.
 Students may be employed on campus; at a federal, state, or local public agency; or a private nonprofit organization.
 Application is made through the Free Application for Federal Student Aid (FAFSA).
 Students who qualify for work study can then search for job opportunities via Handshake at https://wcupa.joinhandshake.com/login.
 The priority deadline is March 1st.
 If a student misses the priority deadline, however, they should still file the FAFSA to be considered for remaining financial aid funds.

 Federal Pell Grant

 The Federal Pell Grant Program provides need-based grants to low-income undergraduate students to promote access to postsecondary education.
 Grant amounts are dependent on: the student’s expected family contribution (EFC); the cost of attendance (as determined by the Department of Education using FAFSA information each year, the student’s enrollment status (full-time or part-time); and whether the student attends for a full academic year or less.
 Students may not receive Federal Pell Grant funds from more than one school at a time.
 Interested students must file the Free Application for Federal Student Aid (FAFSA).
 WCU’s priority deadline is February 15 of the current academic year.
 If a student misses the priority deadline, however, they should still file the FAFSA to be considered for remaining financial aid funds.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The Federal Supplemental Educational Opportunity Grant (FSEOG) program provides grants for undergraduate students with exceptional financial need.
 Students who will receive Federal Pell Grants and have the most financial need will receive FSEOG funds first.
 Students must file the Free Application for Federal Student Aid (FAFSA).
 The priority deadline is March 1st.
 If a student misses the priority deadline, however, they should still file the FAFSA to be considered for remaining financial aid funds.